darktable-org/dtdocs/content/special-topics/mem-performance.md

 1. Set the "advantage hint option" to approximately (CPU execution time / GPU execution time).

 k. shared memory fraction
-: Some OpenCL deviced don't have dedicated memory but share it with the CPU - Apple ARM silicon is one example but also Intel, AMD onboard devices or ARM single board computers.
+: Some OpenCL deviced don't have dedicated memory but share it with the CPU - Apple ARM silicon is one example but also onboard devices from Intel, AMD or ARM SOCs.
 As we want to keep system memory available for caching or CPU codepath we restrict the amount of all memory to the fraction.
 So with the default of 0.5 and an apple computer with 16GB of system ram, we would allow OpenCL to make use of 8GB.

 ---